Restless Knights: Plot

 Set in the Middle Ages, the patriarch of the Stooges imparts to them, on his deathbed, their noble lineage.
-Ascending to titles of nobility — Duke of Durham (Larry), Count of Fife (Moe), and Baron of Gray Matter (Curly) — they pledge to safeguard Queen Anne of their ancestral realm, Anesthesia.
+Ascending to titles of nobility – Duke of Durham (Larry), Count of Fife (Moe), and Baron of Gray Matter (Curly) – they pledge to safeguard Queen Anne of their ancestral realm, Anesthesia.
 Rumors circulate of an impending coup orchestrated by Prince Boris, the current prime minister, prompting the Stooges to fulfill their father's charge.

-As royal guards under their misremembered pseudonyms — Duke of Mixture, Fife of Drum, and Baron of Brains — the Stooges find themselves embroiled in intrigue when Queen Anne vanishes during a wrestling match.
+As royal guards under their misremembered pseudonyms – Duke of Mixture, Fife of Drum, and Baron of Brains – the Stooges find themselves embroiled in intrigue when Queen Anne vanishes during a wrestling match.
 Disheartened by the contest's outcome, Moe and Curly impulsively substitute for the combatants, with Larry officiating.
 Following a tumultuous bout, the queen's disappearance casts suspicion on the Stooges, leading to their arrest and sentencing to execution by crossbows.

 Fortuitously, the executioners' distraction by a woman undressing affords the Stooges an opportunity to evade their fate.
-A chance encounter with a dropped jug reveals a crucial clue — the queen's whereabouts concealed in the wine cellar.
-Employing a plan to incapacitate their adversaries, the Stooges encounter setbacks and comedic mishaps, inadvertently incapacitating each other and, regrettably, the queen.
+A chance encounter with a dropped jug reveals a crucial clue – the queen's whereabouts concealed in the wine cellar.
+Employing a plan to physically overcome their adversaries, the Stooges encounter setbacks and comedic mishaps, accidentally incapacitating each other and, regrettably, the queen.

-Despite their best intentions, their rescue efforts backfire, resulting in their mutual incapacitation.
-The queen's call for aid amidst the chaos further complicates matters, as additional guards converge on the scene.
-In a series of missteps, the Stooges unwittingly impede their own rescue mission, resulting in their collective incapacitation.